Engee documentation

 Create an empty code cell and add an input field mask with the following settings:

-Here playholder is the text that is displayed inside the input field until any data is entered.
-It is usually used to give a hint as to what information needs to be entered.
-For example, for a date field, Enter the date in the format YYYYY-MM-DD would work fine.
+Here, the placeholder is the text that is displayed inside the input field until any data is entered.
+It is usually used to give a hint about what information needs to be entered.
+For example, for the date field, the option Enter the date in the YYYY-MM-DD format is perfect.

 We get the following option: